taylorflatt/go-chord-implementation/README.md

 A basic implementation of the lookup for a P2P CHORD network.

 ## Usage
-Start the program by running `go run main.go`.
+Start the program by running `go build main.go chord.go`.
 There are currently 2 flags available:
 - `-v, --verbose`: Displays all runtime state information at each step.
 - `-m, --manual`: Allows manual input of active nodes.
+A build is required due to the package being non-main.
+Hence, `go run main.go chord.go` will fail.
+To circumvent this, change the package name to main.

 ## Known Bugs
 None currently.
 If you run into any problems, please don't hesistate to create an issue